jingran1998/git_jingran/readme.txt

 Git is a distributed version control system.
-Git is a free sorftware.
+Git is a free sorftware distributed under the GPL.